paulsnar/b3/site/posts/003-gitea-mirroring.md

 ---
-title = "Mirroring Github"
-date = "2019-08-08 22:15:00 +03:00"
+title = "Mirroring Gitea repositories to GitHub" date = "2019-08-08 22:15:00 +03:00"
+slug = "gitea-mirroring"
 ---

-# Mirroring Gitea repositories to other hosts

 [Gitea](https://gitea.io) is pretty neat if you want a self-hosted GitHub alternative for most part, even though it is sometimes a bit light on some